Raise a Puppy

 Puppy Raiser pays the cost of supplies, food and care.
 Good Dog! pays for all medical costs related to the puppy.

 Please note that your household must not include children under 6 or other pets under 2 years of age.
 You must have a fenced yard or be willing to create a secure area for the puppy to run freely.
+Puppies will only be placed in homes with pet dogs that are neutered or spayed.

 Please only apply if you live in one of the locations listed above or you have raised a puppy for a service or guide dog organization.